jmettraux/h.js/README.md

 // cla: classname, may start with a dot "." or not
 // elt: a DOM Element
 // evn: an event name, like 'click', 'keyup' or 'change'
+// fev: a classical event function, function(evt) {}
 // fun: a function, function(elt) {}
 // sel: css selector
 // sta: start point, either a DOM Element, either a CSS selector
+// str: a String

 // Returns a single Element